General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - True

 - False.
 That’s Elton John.
-Michael Caine’s real name is Maurice Micklewhite.
+Michael Caine’s actual identify is Maurice Micklewhite.

 - True.